Appearance

 With the group bound, each layer inside it needs to know which field of the current item to show — the time for this row, the destination for this row, etc.

-- Select a text layer inside the group.
+- Click into a text layer inside the group.

-- Click it.
-The picker opens, but now the tree shows the structure of one item from the group's array.
+/to open the slash menu. - Pick Group field.
+The picker opens on the structure of one item of the group's array.

 time,destination,platform).

-Each repeated row automatically gets its own data — you don't have to number the rows or write indexes.
+Each repeated row automatically gets its own data — you don't number rows or write indexes.
 If the group is bound to departures and a layer reads destination, each row shows that row's destination.

-- Insert Field (primary colour) — picks from the whole data source, same value on every row.
-Use for headers, totals, or labels.
+- Datasource field — picks from a whole data source.
+Same value on every row.
+Use for headers, totals, or labels outside the group.

-- Insert Group Field (green) — picks from the current row's item.
+- Group field — picks from the current row's item.
 Use for anything that should change per row.
+Only visible when the layer sits inside a bound group.

 Controlling how the group repeats